biryani/NN_GRISE_NeurIPS/README.md

 ## Learning with NN_GRISE

 Learning is done using Tensorflow.
 This is best done on a GPU.
 Testing was done on a GTX 1050.

+Run `learn.py` to run NN-GRISE on the saved samples.
+This script will learn, sample and calulate the error in TV and display it

+The hyperparamters of NN-GRISE can be changed in this scipt.

+## Stucture Learning